rjenki/BIOS512/README.md

 #### Using R Studio
 Before using R Studio, make sure you have your files (data-data.csv, plot-data-data.R) in a ~/BIOS512/lecture1 folder.
 Go into R Studio and make sure the following packages are installed: readr, ggplot2, tidyr.
 To install them, click on Tools > Install Packages on the menu at the top of the screen, then type "readr, ggplot2, tidyr".

 Then, open the terminal and type in:
 ```
 Rscript plot-data-data.R
 ```
 After running, you should see **lecture1.png** in the lecture1 folder.

+### Lecture 2 - Intro to R
+Not posting examples from here because it was intro R. Stay tuned for an Rmd file for that lecture!